masakhane-io/masakhanePreprocessor/african-stopwords/README.md

 1. Compile a good list of african stopwords and make a feature request to have it added on [nltk](https://github.com/nltk/nltk/blob/develop/CONTRIBUTING.md).

 ## Extracting from monolingual corpus
-The file `extract.py` will extract the unqiue words (And their frequency) from a monolingual corpus file.
+The file `extract.py` will extract the unqiue words (and their frequency) from a monolingual corpus file.

 Please use the extracted words and their frequency to generate and review stopwords for a language.